KristinCovert/The_design_that_started_it_all/README.md

 **This process was for me, it fit me.** Developing a web application became the perfect marriage of the two seemingly disjunct sides of my brain.
 Web development is my corpus callosum.
 It is why I went to code school and why I am an aspiring full stack developer.
 Let's see where I go...

+**Yes, this is a big doc.**  To take a look, feel free to download the doc.. as it stands the 52 pager is beyond github's capacity for display at this time.